softwaresaved/software-deposit-guidance/markdown/HowToChooseSoftwareLicence.md

 There can be many factors that can constrain both your statement of copyright and the licence you could choose.
 Ask yourself, and your fellow stakeholders, the following questions.

-**Who owns the copyright?** If you are an employee of an institution or company, check your contract and with your employer, since they may own the copyright on any work you do as an employee.
+**Who owns the copyright?** If you are an employee of an institution or company, check your contract with your employer, since they may own the copyright on any work you do as an employee.
 If you are part of a collaboration, then copyright may be shared across all institutions or companies in that collaboration.

 **Is the copyright owner a legal entity?** Copyright holders must be legal entities such as people, companies, institutions, or groups of these.